oracle-livelabs/goldengate/ggs-to-ogg/adb/adb.md

 9. Click **Create Autonomous Database**.
 Once it finishes provisioning, you can click on the instance name to see details of it.

-## Task 5: Load the Autonomous Data Warehouse Schema
+## Task 5: Load the Autonomous Data Warehouse schema

 1. Select your Autonomous Data Warehouse instance from the Autonomous Databases list to view its details and access tools.